-On arrival at the Guinness Storehouse, you check-in at the entrance level, we would recommend at least 10-15 minutes before your allocated time, and then make your way up the escalator where you will wait.
+On arrival at the Guinness Storehouse, you check in at the entrance level, we would recommend at least 10-15 minutes before your allocated time, and then make your way up the escalator where you will wait.
 There are audio guides available for 1 Euro.

-The Guinness Storehouse Shop is on your left and it is so tempting to start your shopping there and then, but wait! remember you have allowed all day!
+The Guinness Storehouse Shop is on your left and it is so tempting to start your shopping there and then, but wait!
+Remember you have allowed all day!

 Slainte!
 The word for ‘cheers and to your good health’ in the Irish Gaelic language!
 Practice saying it before you enter!

-Also look down at where you are standing, you may just be standing on Arthur’s famous signature on the 9000-year lease, his signature appears on all Guinness!
+Also, look down at where you are standing, you may just be standing on Arthur’s famous signature on the 9000-year lease, his signature appears on all Guinness!

-The Guinness Storehouse has been opened since 2000 at St James Gate and in 2016 16.5 million visited the complex.
+The Guinness Storehouse has been open since 2000 at St James Gate and in 2016 16.5 million visited the complex.
 That is also a lot of Guinness pints that were pulled in that year.